aspecto-io/malabi/README.md

 Imagine that you can take any existing black box test and validate any backend activity created by it.

 #### Common use case
-You are running an API call that create an new DB record, then you write dedicated test code to fetch the record created and validate it.
+You are running an API call that create a new DB record, then you write dedicated test code to fetch the record created and validate it.
 Now you can rely on Malabi to validate it with no special code `(await getMalabiExtract()).mongodb()`

 ## More examples